-Because it is so important for the Muslim to be distinguished from the kaafir, the Muslim is commanded to pray to Allaah at least seventeen times each day to help him to avoid the path of the kaafireen and to guide him to the Straight Path:

-"Guide us to the Straight Way.
-The way of those on whom You have bestowed Your Grace, not (the way) of those who earned Your Anger, nor of those who went astray" [al-Faatihah 1:6-7 - interpretation of the meaning].
+Because it is so important for the Muslim to be distinguished from the disbeliever, the Muslim is commanded to pray to Allaah The Almighty at least seventeen times each day to help him to avoid the path of the disbelievers and to guide him to the Straight Path in verses (which mean): {Guide us to the Straight Way.
+The way of those on whom You have bestowed Your Grace, not [the way] of those who earned Your Anger, nor of those who went astray} [Qur'aan 1:6-7]

-There are very many texts in the Qur'aan and Sunnah which forbid us to imitate them, and which clearly state that they are misguided; whoever imitates them, imitates them in their misguidance.
-Allaah says (interpretation of the meanings);
+There are very many texts in the Qur'aan and Sunnah (Prophetic tradition) which forbid us to imitate them, and which clearly state that they are misguided; whoever imitates them, imitates them in their misguidance.
+Allaah Says (what means):

-"Then We have put you (O Muhammad Oni) Çádâ Uádâ æÓdā) on a (plain) way of (Our) commandment [like the one which We commanded Our Messengers before you (i.e. legal ways and laws of the Islâmic Monotheism)].
-So follow you that (Islâmic Monotheism and its laws), and follow not the desires of those who know not." [al-Jaathiyah 46:18]

-"Were you (O Muhammad Oai Çádá t) to follow their (vain) desires after the knowledge which has come to you, then you will not have any Walî (protector) or Wâq (defender) against Allâh" [al-Ra'd 13:37]

-"And be not as those who divided and differed among themselves after the clear proofs had come to them" [Aal- 'Imraan 3:105]
+- {Then We have put you [O Muhammad] on a [plain] way of [Our] commandment [like the one which We commanded Our Messengers before you [i.e. legal ways and laws of the Islamic Monotheism].
+So follow you that [Islamic Monotheism and its laws], and follow not the desires of those who know not.} [Qur'aan 46:18] - {Were you [O Muhammad] to follow their [vain] desires after the knowledge which has come to you, then you will not have any Waliyy [protector] or Waaq [defender] against Allaah.} [Qur'aan 13:37] - {And be not as those who divided and differed among themselves after the clear proofs had come to them.} [Qur'aan 3:105]

-Allaah calls the believers to remember Him with humility and to recite His Verses, then He says (interpretation of the meaning):

-"lest they become as those who received the Scripture [the Taurât (Torah) and the Injeel (Gospel)] before (i.e. Jews and Christians), and the term was prolonged for them and so their hearts were hardened?
-And many of them were $F\hat{a}siq\hat{u}n$ (the rebellious, the disobedient to Allâh)" [al-Hadeed 57:16]
+Allaah The Almighty calls the believers to remember Him with humility and to recite His Verses, then He Says (what means): {lest they become as those who received the Scripture [the Tawraat i.e. Torah] and the Injeel [i.e. Gospel] before [i.e. Jews and Christians], and the term was prolonged for them and so their hearts were hardened?
+And many of them were Faasiqoon [the rebellious, the disobedient to Allaah].} [Qur'aan 57:16]

-No doubt imitating them is one of the grestes indications that a person has befriended them and loves them, and this contradicts the idea of diavowal [baraa'] of the kufr and its people.
-Allaah has forbidden the believers to take them as friends, and He has stated that taking them as friends causes a person to become one of them - Allaah forbid.
-Allaah says (interpretation of the meaning):
+No doubt imitating them is one of the greatest indications that a person has befriended them and loves them, and this contradicts the idea of disavowal of the Kufr and its people.
+Allaah The Almighty has forbidden the believers to take them as Awliyaa' (friends, allies, etc.) and He has stated that taking them as such causes a person to become one of them - Allaah forbid.